+- Value as a percent of net assets

+- (1)

-- Value as a percent of net assets - All debt investments are income producing.
-Preferred and common stock and all warrants are non-income producing. - Tax cost at December 31, 2005 equals book cost.
-Gross unrealized appreciation, gross unrealized depreciation, and net appreciation totaled \$4,035,789, \$3,367,428 and \$668,361, respectively, at December 31, 2005. - Except for common stock held in Labopharm Biopharmaceuticals, all investments are restricted at December 31, 2005 and were valued at fair value as determined in good faith by the Board of Directors.
+- Freferred and common stock, warrants, and equity interests are generally non-income producing.

+Gross unrealized appreciation, gross unrealized depreciation, and net appreciation totaled \$4,919,518, \$1,632,232 and \$3,287,286, respectively. - Except for warrants in three publicly traded companies, all investments are restricted at December 31, 2006 and were valued at fair value as determined in good faith by the Board of Directors.
 No unrestricted securities of the same issuer are outstanding.
 The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies.

-Debt and warrant investments of this portfolio company have been pledged as collateral under the Citigroup Facility. (see Note 5) Citigroup has an equity participation right on warrants collateral under the Citigroup - Facility.
-The value of their participation right on unrealized gains in the related equity investments was approximately \$342,000 at December 31, 2005 and is included in accrued liabilities and reduces the unrealized gain recognized by the Company at December 31, 2005.
+Debt and warrant investments of this portfolio company have been pledged as collateral under the Citigroup Facility.
+Citigroup has an equity participation right on loans collateralized under the Citigroup Facility.
+(3) - their participation right on unrealized gains in the related equity investments was approximately \$377,000 at December 31, 2006 and is included in accrued liabilities and reduces the unrealized gain recognized by the - Company at December 31, 2006.

-All investments are less than 5% owned. - Non-U.S. company or the company's principal place of business is outside of the United States.
+Non-U.S. company or the company's principal place of business is outside the United States.